NextTerm 2025 Courses

 NEXTTERM 10/11

-NextTerm for Grades 10 and 11 offers a menu of twenty distinctive courses from which to choose.
+NextTerm for Grades 10 and 11 offers a menu of nineteen distinctive courses from which to choose.
 These courses are all interdisciplinary in nature, team-taught, and include travel options from local to international.
-Courses that involve travel, while subsidized by tuition, carry and additional fee.
+All NextTerm courses are graded, for-credit classes that will appear on student transcripts.
+Courses that involve travel, while subsidized by tuition, carry an additional fee.
 Financial aid is available for families who qualify.
-All NextTerm courses are graded, for-credit classes that will appear on student transcripts.

-Students must indicate multiple course choices including local options.
+Students must indicate multiple course choices, including local options.
 We will make every effort to accommodate student preferences as we try to build varied class rosters to enhance the student experience.
-The 9th grade experience and all local courses are offered to students at no charge.
-Courses that involve travel, while subsidized by tuition, carry an additional fee.
-All NextTerm courses are graded, for-credit classes that will appear on student transcripts.

 Financial aid is available for families who qualify.
 Once course placement has been completed, information regarding the financial aid application process will be shared.